African Cancer Fellowships

 Enabling health care workers to improve cancer outcomes in Africa

-UICC, supported by the American Cancer Society, has launched a new programme of fellowships for cancer professionals in Africa, linked to the 2018 World Cancer Congress.
+UICC, supported by the American Cancer Society, launched in 2017 a new programme of fellowships for cancer professionals in Africa, linked to the 2018 World Cancer Congress.
 The goal of this initiative is to enable health care workers to improve cancer outcomes in Africa.

 Objectives: